South Africa Garden Route Motorcycle Tour

 The Rider Price shown is based on the rider using their own motorcycle.
 For tours less than four weeks, you will need motorcycle rental if you do not have your own motorcycle available at the start destination of the tour.

-• This motorcycle tour starts and ends in Cape Town, South Africa.
+• This South Africa Motorcycle Tour starts and ends in Cape Town, Western Cape.

 • Get up close to ostriches at the Ostrich Farms in Oudtshoorn – you can try them for dinner too!

-• Perfect mountain dirt roads crossing the Swartberg Pass and spectacular views on the ride “De Hell” to Gamkaskloof Valley (De Hell is an optional ride)
+• Perfect mountain dirt roads crossing the Swartberg Pass and spectacular views!

 • Look out for the elephants, cheetah, buffalo and kudu on your game drive in Addo Elephant National Park